solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Explorer extension, created a MySQL Single Server instance, and securely operated an app using the Single Server.

-# End to End Development
+# End to End development

-Now that you have a development environment setup, its time to explore the various options you have to deploy your application and its corredsponding MySQL database.
+Now that you have a development environment setup, it is time to explore the various options you have to deploy your application and its corresponding MySQL database.

 This will start with a typical classic deployment where you deploy your application to a web server and a database server on a physical or